 With the exception of the trends by habitat, the tables of population change that appear on the species pages are species-based selections from a single unified table, with data newly calculated for this edition of the report.
-A number of additional selections from this table, by scheme and time period, are presented in the Summary tables section.
-Using the table generator, you can interrogate the master table by data source or time period, for all species or for your own selection of species, and choose how your extract will be sorted.
+A number of additional selections from this table, by scheme and time period, are presented in the Summary tables and Discussion sections.
+Using the Table generator, you can interrogate the master table by data source or time period, for all species or for your own selection of species, and choose how your extract will be sorted.

 This edition of the BirdTrends report is the latest in an annual series that began in 1997.
 Citations for previous editions are listed under Previous reports.
-Links are given to the full text of previous reports, where these are still available online.
+Links are given to the full text of previous reports, which are mostly still available online.